Looking for a career in public child welfare?

 CWTAP Field Instructor

 Mahealani (pronounced MAH-HAY-YAH-LAH-KNEE) Kalilikane graduated from University of Hawaii at Hilo in 2001 with a Bachelors of Science in Sociology and Communication and then completed a Master’s of Social Work (MSW) at the University of Washington, Seattle in 2005.
 She began her social work profession in 1994 working with foster care youth in a non-profit agency in Hawaii, and then moved to Tacoma, Washington where she continued to work with the foster care population.
-Ms. Kalilikane began her work with Washington State Department of Social and Health Services Children’s Administration in 2004 and held social work positions in Child Family Welfare Services, Child Health Education Tracking, Afterhours and Adoption.
+Ms. Kalilikane began her work with Washington State Department of Social and Health Services Department of Children, Youth and Families in 2004 and held social work positions in Child Family Welfare Services, Child Health Education Tracking, Afterhours and Adoption.

 Ms. Kalilikane joined the University of Washington Tacoma Social Work Child Welfare Training and Advancement Program (CWTAP) in June 2015 where she serves as a faculty field instructor for CWTAP students engaged in the achievement of their MSW degree.
-In her role, she is responsible for educating and training students in the master’s in social work degree program while preparing them to gain and maintain permanent social work positions within Children’s Administration.
+In her role, she is responsible for educating and training students in the master’s in social work degree program while preparing them to gain and maintain permanent social work positions within the Department of Children, Youth and Families.

-Hermenia Jackson earned her BA in Psychology and her MSW from the University of Washington.
+Hermenia Butler earned her BA in Psychology and her MSW from the University of Washington.
 She is also a graduate of the Child Welfare Training and Advancement Program (CWTAP).

-Ms. Jackson began her social work career over 20 years ago as a counselor at a juvenile rehabilitation facility working with incarcerated youth.
-After receiving her MSW in 1998, Ms. Jackson obtained a job with Washington State’s Children’s Administration (CA).
+Ms. Butler began her social work career over 20 years ago as a counselor at a juvenile rehabilitation facility working with incarcerated youth.
+After receiving her MSW in 1998, Ms. Butler obtained a job with Washington State’s Department of Children, Youth and Families (DCYF).
 Over the years, she worked in several programs including Child Protective Services and Child and Family Welfare Services, first as a social worker then CFWS Supervisor, Area Administrator and most recently as the Regional Programs Administrator covering all 13 counties in Region 3.
-Her expertise includes curriculum development and training to help address the issues of Racial Disproportionality and Father Engagement within CA.
+Her expertise includes curriculum development and training to help address the issues of Racial Disproportionality and Father Engagement within the DCYF.

-Ms. Jackson joined the CWTAP team July 2017.
+Ms. Butler joined the CWTAP team July 2017.